probmods/probmods2/chapters/07-inference-process.md

 viz.table(samples)
 ~~~~

 As we can see, this Markov chain has as its stationary distribution a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution) conditioned to be greater than 2.
-The Markov chain above *implements* the query below, in the sense that it specifies a way to sample from the required conditional distribution.
+The Markov chain above *implements* the inference below, in the sense that it specifies a way to sample from the required conditional distribution.

-We can also write it using `query` syntax:
+We can get the same computation using `Infer`:

 ~~~~
 var p = .7